antonio_andrade_long_bio.docx |

 Andrade put ten original songs on his first recording in 2000, Straydog.
 His sophomore release, 2007’s What Do You Want From Me, delivered more original songs marked by the rock, folk, and pop influences that have come together in his sound.
 His performances became closer to weekly than monthly, and he began to become better known in the folk music community.

 Andrade has stepped up his game since retiring from his day job in 2014.
 He has become well known and regarded in Folk Alliance circles by increasing his attendance at its international and regional conferences and earning official showcases at SERFA and SWRFA in 2019.
-He has released three albums in six years as compared to three in the previous six and pushed his performances up to five or six a month.
+He has released five albums in nine years as compared to three in the previous sixteen and had pushed his performances up to five or six a month pre-COVID.
 Andrade has also worked on his performing and his songwriting.

+He has greeted the limited return to performing with similar enthusiasm.
 "The sensation of sharing energy with an audience arouses passion in me.
 Music has a presence and a life of its own.
 I am trying to share it, and I am attracted to the possibilities.
-I am seeking to honor my passion,” the Centralia, PA native explains."
+I am seeking to honor my passion,” the Centralia, PA native explains.

 That level of commitment to the song and the audience and that drive to share music he loves makes Andrade a consummate cover artist despite his success as a songwriter.
 He earned a career highlight with his interpretation of the Talking Heads’ “This Must Be the Place” on his first covers project, 2010’s See If You Recognize This One.
 The next year his song was used in the movie of the same name starring Sean Penn, Frances McDormand, and Judd Hirsch.